12 Monthly Safety Topics to Train All Year Round

 Health and wellness safety tips:

-- Walk employees through health care coverage options so they know what they have access to.
+- Walk employees through healthcare coverage options so they know what is available.

-- Encourage healthy practices like good sleep, nutrition, and exercise.
+- Encourage healthy practices, including good sleep, nutrition, and exercise.

 - What natural disasters most commonly affect your area?